Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Central-Data-Platform.md

 2. Run queries described in /CommandControl/Mcs.Tasmu.CostMgmt.SyA/CostManagementSynapseQueries, with manual steps as described inline
 3. Please note that Synapse Workspace connects to the Gold Zone datalake with Shared Access Signature, which has an expire date.

+# Assign all Smart City services to Log Analytics Workspace.
+1. Login with az login --tenant "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"  where "XXX..." is tenant id
+1. Run the script SmartCityLogs.ps1 (PlatformEvents/Mcs.PlatformEvents.LogAnalytics/SmartCityLogs.ps1) from data-platform repo.

 # Deployment of Date and Time dimensions.
 1. Connect to snp-cpd-data-uat-we-01.sql.azuresynapse.net with Azure Data Studio, SSMS, Visual Studio or any other tools you can run Stored Procedure.